StanTechTips/Copilot-Help-Desk-Agent/07 - Connect the flow back to the topic/README.md

 ## What Are We Doing Here?

-In Step 6 you built the Power Automate flow that sends the ticket email.
+In Step 6, you built the Power Automate flow that sends the ticket email.
-In this step you will **connect that flow to your Copilot topic** by mapping each variable collected during the conversation to the matching flow input.
+In this step, you will **connect that flow to your Copilot topic** by mapping each variable collected during the conversation to the matching flow input.

-Think of this as plugging the wires in — the data collected from the user needs to be explicitly told where to go.
+Think of this as plugging the wires in - the data collected from the user needs to be explicitly told where to go.

 ---

 ## 🛠️ Map the Variables

-### Step 1 — Locate the Call an Action Node
+### Step 1 - Locate the Call an Action Node

 1. Return to your **Submit IT Ticket** topic in Copilot Studio
 2. Find the **Call an action** node in your conversation flow